AmmarAgeeza/Flutter-Widgets/README.md

 ### This widget is useful for creating custom widget and clipping it in oval way.
 ## 32.ClipPath Widget
 ### This widget is useful for creating custom widget and clipping it in beautiful way.
+## 32.ClipRect Widget
+### This widget is useful for creating custom widget and clipping it.